 - Provide the theoretical model(s) the professional development is grounded in to support alignment with the understanding of how children learn to read.
-Include the author(s) of the model(s) as well as a citation for the model(s). - Describe how the brain learns to read, the nature of reading difficulty, and what is required to ensure all students develop reading competency by the end of 3rd grade. - Include information that addresses scientifically and evidence-based practices for teaching reading to English Learners, including an explanation of the differences and similarities in the development of literacy between English Learners and native speakers. - Describe how the professional development directly impacts and supports understanding of the science of reading and evidence-based practices.
+Include the author(s) of the model(s) as well as a citation for the model(s). - Describe how the brain learns to read, the nature of reading difficulty, and what is required to ensure all students develop reading competency by the end of 3rd grade. - Include information that addresses scientifically and evidence-based practices for teaching reading to English Learners, including an explanation of the differences and similarities in the development of literacy between English Learners and native speakers. - Describe how the professional development directly impacts and supports understanding of the science of reading and evidence-based practices. - Provide an explanation of scientifically and evidence-based practices in teaching reading to address the needs of English Learners. - Must include an explanation of the similarities and differences in the development of literacy between English Learners and native English speakers.

-SECTION E: Professional Development Model & Delivery
+SECTION E: Professional Development Course Model & Delivery

-All components in this section need to be completed, saved as a PDF with the appropriate title and uploaded to the electronic smartsheet application form
+\\\All components in this section need to be completed, saved as a PDF with the appropriate title and uploaded to the electronic smartsheet application form\\\